periodental/periodental.io/periodontist/Dr-Mansur-Roy-BDS-DMD-MSc/index.md

 <dd></dd></dl>
 <dl><dd>He is one of the founding member and past president of Implant Society in India which served continuing education to dentists.</dd>
 <dd></dd></dl>
 <dl><dd>Preserving and developing natural tissue esthetics in the treatment of Dental implants and Periodontics is his primary interest.
-He has provided seminars in the subject of Periodontics &amp; Dental Implants to dentists.</dd></dl>
+He has provided seminars in the subject of Periodontics and Dental Implants to dentists.</dd></dl>
 <p><iframe width="1120" height="630" src="https://www.youtube.com/embed/q2e2iCK2IHo" title="Treatments offered by Dr. Roy Periodontist" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>